netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 ALPHABITZ expands rapidly from a NOVEL AI LANGUAGE, into a NEW SCIENCE of AGENTIC MECHANISMS!

-Des

-> LEXICAL_SCIENCE = (equals) LEXSCI.

-Pronounced: [ lexy ].

-> "FLOW_CODED", as a new Python library!
+> LEXICAL_SCIENCE as LEXSCI "FLOW_CODED", into a new Python library!

-Called LEXSCI, as a library of lexical science mechanisms - for various forms of enhanced_syntax, and AXI.
+A library of lexical AGENTS with mechanisms - to craft enhanced_syntax, and AXI.

 ``` Python
 import LEXSCI # LEXICAL_SCIENCE.